Robgogo/Robgogo/README.md

-- 👋 Hi, I’m @Robgogo
+- 👋 Hi, I’m @Robgogo (Robera Worku)
 - 👀 I’m interested in Security, Backend Development and Programming in general
-- 🌱 I’m currently learning Django, Flask and React
+- 🌱 I’m currently studying my Masters in Computer Science and Business Technology at IE university.
 - 💞️
-- 📫 How to reach me ...
+- 📫 How to reach me Robgogoworku@gmail.com / https://www.linkedin.com/in/robera-worku/

 <!---
 Robgogo/Robgogo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.